-Dive-In-Justice is launching Season 3 on May 19th!
-Listen to the season promo and join Shadiin and Delma’s bi-weekly pod as they examine the role of money, resources, and access in relationship to Justice.
+Dive-In-Justice launched Season 3 on May 19th, 2023!
+Dip into the season promo and join Dr. Shadiin Garcia and Delma Jackson’s bi-weekly pod as they examine the role of money, resources, and access in relationship to Justice.
 How do we seek one without forsaking the other?
 We don’t know either, but we’re gonna spend Season 3 talking thru it together.

 Come join for the conversation.
 It’ll be interesting, honest, funny, and heartbreaking all at once and we are HERE for it!